Chart Color Schemes

 Infrastructure

-Lilli Pilli - Port Hacking - Dolans Bay has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Lilli Pilli - Port Hacking - Dolans Bay has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No factors impact an area's performance more than local infrastructure alterations, significant projects, and planning initiatives.
-AreaSearch has pinpointed a total of 0 projects expected to affect this region.
-Notable projects include Sutherland to Cronulla Active Transport Link (SCATL), Ozone Cronulla Apartment Development, M6 Stage 2, and Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line, with the following list outlining those most pertinent.
+No changes have been identified by AreaSearch that could impact the area.
+Key projects include Sutherland to Cronulla Active Transport Link (SCATL), Ozone Cronulla Apartment Development, M6 Stage 2, and Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line.

 Professional plan users can use the search below to filter and access additional projects.